Semantic Textual Similarity¶

 In STS, we have sentence pairs annotated together with a score indicating the similarity.
 For the STSbenchmark, the scores ranges from 0 (the content of the two sentences are competely different) up to 5 (the two sentences are identical in terms of their meaning).
 To train our network, we need to normalize these scores to a range of 0-1.
-This is simply be done by deviding the score by 5.
+This can simply be done by dividing the score by 5.

 To store our training data, we create a list with